10Dozen/dzn_dynai/README.md

   - Set zone's side
   - Mark is zone is active at the start
   - Set groups and group units, assign gear kits to units
-  - Set Speed Mode, Behavior, Combat Mode and Formation of the groups Copy generated structured info inside dzn_dynai_zoneProperties array.
+  - Set Speed Mode, Behavior, Combat Mode and Formation of the groups (*note:* do not use Careless mode!)
+Copy generated structured info inside dzn_dynai_zoneProperties array.

 ## Control Zone